ibm-cloud-docs/openshift/faqs.md

 Some CVEs require the latest patch update for a version that you can install as part of the regular [cluster update process](/docs/openshift?topic=openshift-update#update) in Red Hat OpenShift on IBM Cloud.
 Make sure to apply security patches in time to protect your cluster from malicious attacks.
 For more information about what is included in a security patch, refer to the [version changelog](/docs/containers?topic=containers-changelog#changelog).

-## Does the service offer support for bare metal and GPU?
+## Does the service offer support for bare metal?
 {: #bare_metal_gpu}
 {: faq}

 Yes, you can provision your worker node as a single-tenant physical bare metal server.
-Bare metal servers come with high-performance benefits for workloads such as data, AI, and GPU.
+Bare metal servers come with high-performance benefits for workloads such as data and AI.
 Additionally, all the hardware resources are dedicated to your workloads, so you don't have to worry about "noisy neighbors".

 For more information about available bare metal flavors and how bare metal is different from virtual machines, see [Physical machines (bare metal)](/docs/openshift?topic=openshift-planning_worker_nodes#bm).